If I Had a Nickel

 - An All Grown Up!! episode revolves around Tommy sleep walking and stealing items from his neighbor's yard.
 When he's caught by the police, he tries to explain what happened and the cop answers him with "If I had a dime for every time someone blamed their crimes on sleepwalking, I'd be a rich man... okay maybe not rich... but I'd own a boat."

-- In Western Animation/Batman, a worker says he wishes he had a nickel for every car that went over a toll bridge—his companion responds "I wish I had a nickel for every time I've heard you say that."
+- In Batman: The Animated Series, a worker says he wishes he had a nickel for every car that went over a toll bridge—his companion responds "I wish I had a nickel for every time I've heard you say that."

 Looks like you'd get $3.65 from this page as of this edit.